JonathanTremblay/UnityExportToZip/ReadMe.md

 * 1.0.1
     * Made minor changes to folder naming and exclusions.
     * Changed the default folder name inside the archive to use the archive name.
     * Added an option flag at the beginning the code to keep the original project name.
     * Added an option flag to exclude Build/Builds folders.
     * Added Obj to folder exclusions.
     * Added .sln to file exclusions.
     * Reorganized the project to follow the Packages folder standards.
     * Added support for installing the package from a Git repository.
 * 1.0.0
     * Revised readme, added a namespace, and improved Mac compatibility.

 ## License

-This script is available for distribution and modification under the CC0 License, which allows for free use and modification.
+This tool is available for distribution and modification under the CC0 License, which allows for free use and modification.
 https://creativecommons.org/share-your-work/public-domain/cc0/